US will resume policy for asylum-seekers to wait in Mexico | Law-Order

 US will resume policy for asylum-seekers to wait in Mexico

-The Biden administration has struck an agreement with Mexico to next week reinstate a Trump-era border policy that forces asylum-seekers to wait in Mexico for hearings in US immigration court, US officials said Thursday.Revival of the Remain in Mexico policy comes under a court order even as the administration maneuvers to end it in a way that survives legal scrutiny.
+Migrants seeking to enter the United States will again have to stay in Mexico as they await immigration hearings, as the Biden administration has reluctantly announced plans to reinstate the Trump-era policy and agreed to Mexico's conditions for resuming it.

-The Biden administration has struck an agreement with Mexico to next week reinstate a Trump-era border policy that forces asylum-seekers to wait in Mexico for hearings in US immigration court, US officials said Thursday.
+Revival of the "Remain in Mexico" policy comes even as the Biden administration manoeuvres to end it in a way that survives legal scrutiny.
+President Joe Biden scrapped the policy, but a lawsuit by Texas and Missouri forced him to put it back into effect Thursday, subject to Mexico's acceptance.

-Revival of the “Remain in Mexico” policy comes under a court order even as the administration maneuvers to end it in a way that survives legal scrutiny.
-President Joe Biden scrapped the policy, but a lawsuit by Texas and Missouri has forced him to put it back into effect.
+Mexico's foreign relations secretary said in light of US concessions Mexico will allow returns, expected to begin next week, "for humanitarian reasons and for temporary stays."
+Mexico's conditions include COVID-19 vaccinations for migrants, more protection in dangerous Mexican border cities, better access to attorneys and quicker resolution of cases.

 About 70,000 asylum-seekers have been subject to the policy, which President Donald Trump introduced in January 2019 and which Biden suspended on his first day in office.